mohsinansare/Vehicle_Challenge8/README.md

 User Story

 As a developer
-I want to update an existing application to include additional vehicle types So that I can comprehend and work with existing code bases.
+I want to update an existing application to include additional vehicle types.
+So that I can comprehend and work with existing code bases.

 Acceptance Criteria: